Designing an Engineering Strategy

 Bad strategic objectives.
 When they fail to address critical issues or when they are impracticable.

-Itโs kind of expected that depending on your responsibilities and information youโre exposed to.
-You will create one Strategy or another.
-Thereโs nothing bad about this as long as leadership is aligned towards the same objective.
+It’s somewhat expected that depending on your responsibilities and the information you’re exposed to, you will create one Strategy or another.
+There’s nothing bad about this as long as leadership is aligned toward the same objective.

-A good strategy drives the direction and focuses on the high-stake situation, not deviates it.
+A good strategy drives direction and focuses on the high-stakes situation, rather than deviating from it.

-I found it interesting combining OKRs to drive focus with an Engineering Strategy per leadership level.
-You can see easier if your engineering strategy aligns and has a high impact correlation with the OKRs.
+I found it interesting to combine OKRs to drive focus with an Engineering Strategy per leadership level.
+You can see more easily if your engineering strategy aligns and has a high impact correlation with the OKRs.

-In Part II.
-Understanding the high-stake problem, I will explain how to gain insights, understand the problem, and analyze some indicators to design an engineering strategy for higher success.
+In Part II: Understanding the high-stakes problem, I will explain how to gain insights, understand the problem, and analyze some indicators to design an engineering strategy for higher success.

-I will share some Miro templates I use to run some workshops to collect insights collaboratively.
+I will share some Miro templates I use to run workshops to collect insights collaboratively.

 You will find that I take advantage of: